Skip to content

 gid:

 # Further UWS settings for the Tomcat Pool setup.
-Set uws.db.install to false and set the uws.db.url property, with authentication.
+Set uws.db.install to false and set uws.db.url, with uws.db.auth.existingSecret for credentials (not in Git).

 uws: